BOAC Flight 712: Aircraft involved

 The aircraft involved was a Boeing 707-465 registered G-ARWE with a total of 20,870 flight hours since it first flew on 27 June 1962.
 On 21 November 1967 it had suffered an engine failure resulting in an aborted takeoff with no injuries.
 The aircraft was insured for £2,200,000 with Lloyd's of London.

-The aircraft's nose section was salvaged for use on a Convair CV-580 for test purposes as part of the Total In Flight Simulator program.

-(Accounts that the nose from G-ARWE was used to repair a damaged TWA 707 are incorrect.)

 Investigation

-Metal fatigue was ultimately blamed for the failure of the number five compressor wheel in the number two Rolls-Royce 508 Conway turbofan engine, initiating a rapid chain of failures.
+In the subsequent investigation, metal fatigue was ultimately blamed for the failure of the number five compressor wheel in the number two Rolls-Royce 508 Conway turbofan engine, starting the rapid chain of failures.
 The crew's omitting to shut off the fuel to the engine was blamed for the rapid growth of the fire and the loss of the aircraft.
 Check Captain Moss had accidentally cancelled the fire warning bell instead of the undercarriage warning bell.
 Moss had also issued orders to Captain Taylor, in breach of the normal protocol for his duties.
 However, the report on the accident also stated that Captain Taylor had briefed Moss to act as an extra set of eyes and ears inside and outside the cockpit.
 Moss's actions therefore could be seen as acting within that remit.
-Although Moss had alerted the crew to the fire, none of them were aware that the number 2 engine had fallen off until after the evacuation on the ground.

 As a result of the investigation, and lessons learned from the chain of events, BOAC combined the "Engine Fire Drill" and "Engine Severe Failure Drill" checklists into one list, called the "Engine Fire or Severe Failure Drill".
-Modifications were also made to the checklist, including adding to the checklist confirmation that the fire handles had been pulled.
+Modifications were also made to the checklist, including adding confirmation that the fire handles had been pulled to the checklist.